kawakamimoeki/timesy/README.md

 ## Code of Conduct

-All people interacting with the timesy.dev project codebase, issue tracker, chat rooms, and mailing lists are expected to follow the [Code of Conduct](https://github.com/moekidev/timesy/blob/main/CODE_OF_CONDUCT.md).
+All people interacting with the Timesy project codebase, issue tracker, chat rooms, and mailing lists are expected to follow the [Code of Conduct](https://github.com/moekidev/timesy/blob/main/CODE_OF_CONDUCT.md).